-The reason behind organising this seminar was to convene leaders of NGOs and volunteer centers from around Europe to reflect and learn together about the nature of volunteering, which is seen as an activity to be enjoyed by everybody, while thinking forward about its potential to engage one specific group of people that is often ignored: young people who are nationals of third non-EU countries (excluding Turkey and North Macedonia, E+ programme countries) who are living in Europe, including migrants, refugees and members of a cultural minority, with fewer opportunities and at risk of social exclusion and poverty, due to several factors, including being discriminated against and seen by an increasing number of people as ‘newcomers’ or ‘foreigners’, even if they were born in Europe.
+The reason behind organising this seminar was to convene leaders of NGOs and volunteer centres from around Europe to reflect and learn together about the nature of volunteering, which is seen as an activity to be enjoyed by everybody, while thinking forward about its potential to engage one specific group of people that is often ignored: young people who are nationals of third non-EU countries (excluding Turkey and North Macedonia, Erasmus+ programme countries) who are living in Europe, including migrants, refugees and members of a cultural minority, with fewer opportunities and at risk of social exclusion and poverty, due to several factors, including being discriminated against and seen by an increasing number of people as ‘newcomers’ or ‘foreigners’, even if they were born in Europe.

-This seminar was about why and specially, HOW we can encourage their participation in volunteering activities and projects, as a valid way to be part of the society, develop relevant competencies and, even, to become leaders of new initiatives, promoted by voluntary based NGOs, including the seminar promoter organisations themselves.
+This seminar was about why and specially, how we can encourage their participation in volunteering activities and projects, as a valid way to be part of the society, develop relevant competencies and, even, to become leaders of new initiatives, promoted by voluntary based NGOs, including the seminar promoter organisations themselves.

 The fact is that this target group doesn’t have the same access to opportunities, including volunteering opportunities, as in many cases, they CAN NOT volunteer, due to the legal framework, that lacks the existence of a RIGHT TO VOLUNTEER, which is recognised as an individual right and an expression of human rights and freedoms that have existed in Europe for decades.

 According to our experience, the positive impact of volunteering does not only imply to the people who are receiving the help, care and support from the volunteers and organizations, but also to the volunteers themselves, who, during their volunteering activities, are able to enjoy the opportunity of finding new interests, building new relationships and gaining new competences.